cmartin81/configurator/readme.md

 It also supports variables which is deeply nested!!
 Prefix your environment variables with *$* and postfix it with *_* (se example).
 To reference to another variable inside the same json prefix it with <%= and postfix it with %>

+I´ve added a CLI utility for this package.

 Se examples: